simras/scripts_histone_marks/README.md

     e=R/l

-The basecall count in each position ci was normalized to ni as follows.
+The basecall count in each position c_i was normalized to n_i as follows.

     n_i=c_i/e